tasket/Qubes-vpn-support/README.md

 * Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router, ISP and downstream vms are potential threats.
 (This doesn't affect the users POV of whether individual appvms are trusted.)
 * Everything that is downstream from VPN VM communicates through the VPN tunnel only.
 * The purpose of the programs in the VPN VM is to support the creation of the VPN link.
 Their net access is either null or clearnet only; they should not send packets through the VPN tunnel and potentially get published.

+Future
+-
+* Possibly add systray icon for VPN status and control
+* Installation package for easier setup